Jacob Jordaens: Influence of Rubens

 Jordaens was greatly influenced by Rubens who occasionally employed him to reproduce his designs in a larger format.
 After the death of Rubens, Jordaens advanced to the position of one of the most prominent painters in Antwerp.
 Like Rubens, Jordaens relied on a warm palette, naturalism, and a mastery of chiaroscuro and tenebrism.
 Jordaens excelled in representations of the base character of humanity.
 His classically inspired peasant themes and large-scale moralistic genre scenes influenced Jan Steen.
 Although Jacques Jordaens did not specialize, he often repeated a theme based on a proverb that depicted a wide range of characters of a variety of ages, crowded in a festive scene around a banquet table.
 These humorous pieces have a sense of coarseness.
-While Jordaens drew upon Rubens' motifs throughout his career, his work is distinguished by its greater realism, a crowding of the surface of his compositions and a preference for the burlesque, even within the context of religious and mythological subjects.
+While Jordaens drew upon Rubens's motifs throughout his career, his work is distinguished by its greater realism, a crowding of the surface of his compositions and a preference for the burlesque, even within the context of religious and mythological subjects.

 In the final years of his career between 1652 and 1678 his creative and artistic abilities declined.
 He abandoned vibrant colours in favour of a grey-blue palette, accented at times with a dull brown and applied paint so thinly that the canvas could be seen.
 However, there were some exceptions to this such as the religious paintings he produced after he had converted to Protestantism and the Story of Cupid and Psyche that he created for his own house.